wp-plugins/equivalent-mobile-redirect/readme.txt

 Detect and redirect mobile visitors to the equivalent page on your mobile site.

 == Description ==
 This WordPress plugin will detect mobile devices and redirect the user to the equivalent mobile page as set in the plugin admin panel.
+Redirects are set by entering the page title you want to redirect and a corresponding URL.
+This plugin also gives you the ability to allow mobile viewers to bypass the mobile redirect and "View Full Site" by using a cookie that can easily be set on your mobile site.

 == Installation ==